6. Embedded System Applications

 Aerospace and Defense

-DO-178C: The aviation software safety standard (analogous to ISO 26262 for automotive).
-Defines software levels A through E; level A (catastrophic failure effect) requires exhaustive structural coverage testing.
+DO-178C is the aviation software safety standard (analogous to ISO 26262 for automotive), defining software levels A through E; level A (catastrophic failure effect) requires exhaustive structural coverage testing.

 IoT and Smart Infrastructure